alex-gamero/100-days-of-code/r2-log.md

 ### R2D14
 Today I had a networking class, and when I got home, I started working on BI and Java projects.

+### R2D15
+Today I worked, and in the evening I went home to review code.